AI for HR

 Candidate screening summary

-The AI employee reads each CV, checks skills and experience against role requirements and previous hires, and drafts screening notes with a fit assessment.
+The AI employee reads each CV, checks skills and experience against role requirements, and drafts screening notes with a fit assessment.

 02